kemalyen/dblogger/README.md

-## This package has been renmaed and moved to Glog
+## This package has been renamed and moved to Glog

 I've decided to put Gui and library into a standalone package.
 This will be helpful for development and testing.